-Here’s a quick round-up of the pros and cons for the Tria 4X to help you decide.
+Here’s a quick round-up of the Tria 4X pros and cons to help you decide.

 - Most powerful device for longest lasting results

-- Cordless operation means no tangles and you can use it anywhere
+- No-tangles cordless operation you can use anywhere

-- Skin tone sensor keeps your skin safe
+- Skin tone sensor keeps dark skin safe

 - The only FDA-cleared home use hair removal laser

-- CE mark (EU declaration of conformity to meet safety requirements)
+- CE mark (conforms to EU safety & manufacturing requirements)